DianaLRS/Burger/02-Homework/Instructions/homework_instructions.md

     * Inside `burger.js`, import `orm.js` into `burger.js` +

-    * Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.
+    * Also inside `burger.js`, create the code that will call the ORM functions using burger specific+ input for the ORM.

     * Export at the end of the `burger.js` file. +